tumaer/SciML/_sources/lecture/cc-1-linear.md

 $$

 resubstituting the iteration scheme into the update function, we then obtain the formula for **batch gradient descent**

 $$\vartheta^{(k+1)}_j=\vartheta^{(k)}_j-\alpha\sum_{i}\left(h^{(k)}\left(x^{(i)}\right)-y^{(i)}\right) x_{j}^{(i)}.$$

-If we choose an alternative update rate, and seek to update every hypothesis parameter individually, then we can apply stochastic gradient descent.
+If we choose an alternative update rate and seek to update every hypothesis parameter individually, then we can apply stochastic gradient descent.

 If we now utilize matrix-vector calculus, then we can find the optimal $\vartheta$ in one shot.
 To do this we begin by defining our **design matrix $X$**